-- Operates over and maintains nearly 1,400 miles of track*
+- Operates and maintains nearly 1,400 miles of track*

-- Maintains more than 830 public and private grade crossings in Maryland
+- Maintains nearly 850 public and private grade crossings

-- Throughout 2011, CSX reported nearly $120 million in compensation for
+- Throughout 2012, CSX reported nearly $124 million in compensation for employees**

-- In 2011, CSX invested more than $53 million in the network in Maryland.
-In addition, the company invested more than $948 million in freight cars and other rolling assets to serve customers through its rail system
+- In 2012, CSX invested more than $69 million in the network in Maryland.
+In addition, the company invested more than $864 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in Maryland include intermodal containers, coal, aggregates, light trucks and passenger cars
+Products shipped in Maryland include containerized consumer goods, passenger vehicles, aggregates and municipal waste.

 - Major rail yards in Baltimore (Locust Point), Cumberland and Brunswick

 - Intermodal terminal at the Port of Baltimore (Seagirt)

 - TRANSFLO terminals in Baltimore (Locust Point) and Hagerstown

 - Locomotive Shop and Railcar Repair Facility in Cumberland